Oklahoma prepares to execute man for 3-year-old’s killing

 “As Richard Fairchild’s brain has deteriorated, he has descended into psychosis, a fact well-documented in his prison records,” Emma Rolls, one of Fairchild’s attorneys, said in a statement to the board.
 “Yet despite having lost touch with reality, Richard remains remorseful for his crime and continues to have an unblemished prison record.
 There is no principled reason for Oklahoma to execute him.”

-Fairchild’s execution would be the seventh since Oklahoma resumed carrying out the death penalty in October 2021.
-It would be the 16th execution in the U.S. this year, including one in Texas and one in Arizona on Wednesday, up from last year’s three-decade low of 11.
-An execution was also scheduled for later Thursday in Alabama.
+Fairchild’s attorneys filed last-minute appeals Wednesday with Oklahoma’s Court of Criminal Appeals and the U.S. Supreme Court, but both courts denied his requests Thursday morning.

-Also Thursday, the Oklahoma Court of Criminal Appeals is expected to rule on a request from death row inmate Richard Glossip for a hearing to determine whether a co-defendant sought to recant his testimony that Glossip hired him to kill motel owner Barry Van Treese.
-Glossip is also seeking what his attorneys allege is evidence that was withheld by prosecutors, including interviews with witnesses.
-The court rejected a similar request by Glossip earlier this month.
+Earlier Thursday, the Oklahoma Court of Criminal Appeals denied a request from death row inmate Richard Glossip for a hearing to determine whether a co-defendant sought to recant his testimony that Glossip hired him to kill motel owner Barry Van Treese.

+Glossip’s attorneys allege evidence was withheld by prosecutors, including interviews with witnesses.
+The court rejected a similar request by Glossip earlier this month and on Thursday ruled that the matters are not eligible for review because they either were settled previously by courts, could have been presented in earlier appeals or were not raised within 60 days of their discovery.

 The U.S. has seen waning support in recent years for the death penalty across all political parties.
 About 6 in 10 Americans favor the death penalty, according to the General Social Survey, a major trends survey conducted by NORC at the University of Chicago.
 While a majority continue to express support for the death penalty, the share has declined steadily since the 1990s, when nearly three-quarters were in favor.